-The email submission must contain the RFP number in the subject line.
+The email submission must contain the IRFP number in the subject line.
 In the body of the email, please indicate the Procurement Officer's name, the Offeror's name, the number of attachments, and the names of the attachments being submitted.
+The response should total no more than 7 (seven) pages in length.